 It finally snowed!
 It looks strangely like winter outside today.
 The snow that fell was the wet heavy kind, causing our satellite dish to cease working last night.
 Did I mention that this happened just as I was sitting down to watch a show that I get really excited about watching every week?
 I was super bummed, but it opened up time to accomplish a few other tasks, such as writing out a birthday post for my 5-year-old boy!
 Our journey with Elijah has been one filled with challenges and incredible joy.
 Seven heart catheterizations, three open heart surgeries, two bronchoscopies, one spinal cord surgery and one urethra surgery later, I can honestly say that I wouldn't change any of it.
 Happy 5th birthday, beautiful son of mine!
 What an incredible journey it has been.

-Yesterday was an emotional day for me.
+So yesterday was an emotional day for me.
 Looking back on the first 5 years of this boy's life made me weepy.
 Grateful and happy, but still weepy.
 At the end of yesterday, I needed comfort!
 Especially since the snowed-upon satellite dish ruined one of my comfort sources.
 So I broke out the ice cream and Bailey's!
-If I would have had a pan of salted caramel butter bars nearby, it would have been completely demolished.
+But if I would have had a pan of these salted caramel butter bars nearby, it would have been completely demolished.
 Sadly, these bars were long gone.

 I about died when I saw how much butter was used for this recipe.
 I had my husband check and double check amounts and conversions before adding FOUR STICKS OF BUTTER to my bowl.
 But believe me, it wasn't deterring me from trying out this recipe - don't let it stop you either!

 In a large bowl, combine: